 |Extras||Removable “doors” on each end|

-With its bright, primary colors and easy clean surface, this foam tunnel combo from AmazonBasics is a must-have for home daycares, grandparents with lots of grandkids, and any child who enjoys rough play.
+With its bright colors and easy to clean surface, this foam tunnel combo from Polar Aurora is a must-have for home daycares, grandparents with lots of grandkids, and any child who enjoys rough play.

 The tunnel comes with two additional elements — a slope and a set of steps.
-All three pieces are used separately, together in various combinations, or with other AmazonBasics Kids soft play items.
+All four pieces are used separately, together in various combinations, or with other kids soft play items.

 - Easy to clean.